Back to: Trading with Smart Money

 How do they do Liquidity hunting or Stop Hunting in Trading?

 Let us discuss this with an example.
-Price in downtrend and retracement is going on.
+The price is in a downtrend, and retracement is going on.
 You SELL by seeing bearish engulfing after retracement in a downtrend because that is the logical thing to do.
-The location you sold at was the correct thing to do, and if the price went down and you made money.
+The location you sold at was the correct thing to do, and if the price went down, you made money.

-And then what happens is suddenly, the price moves up to the stop loss level, hits your stop loss, and takes you out of the trade.
+And then suddenly, the price moves up to the stop loss level, hits your stop loss, and takes you out of the trade.
 You think to yourself, “Well, maybe I just made the wrong trade.”

 And then what happens if the price goes down, and after taking your stop loss?
 This means that all those stop orders and buy stops provided enough liquidity for the smart money to sell without incurring any slippage.